PoliticalGraveyard.com

 McFatridge, Charles Merritt (1871-1949) — of Moravia, Appanoose County, Iowa.
 Born in Monroe County, Iowa, August 14, 1871.
 Real estate and insurance business; member of Iowa state house of representatives, 1937.
 Member, Freemasons.
 Died, of cerebral thrombosis, in Moravia, Appanoose County, Iowa, January 1, 1949 (age 77 years, 140 days).
 Interment at Hillcrest Cemetery, Moravia, Iowa.

 McFatridge, William — of Johnson County, Ill.
-Delegate to Illinois state constitutional convention Johnson County, 1818.
+Delegate to Illinois state constitutional convention from Johnson County, 1818.
 Burial location unknown.

 McFatter, Judith R. — of Piermont, Rockland County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1984.
 Female.
 Still living as of 1984.